If you are interested in growing mango trees, then you’ve come to the right place.

 That is because planting a mango tree with circling roots can lead to continued circular growth, restricting the roots from extending beyond the initial root ball to access essential nutrients and water.
 This, in turn, significantly increases the risk of stunting the tree for its entire lifespan.

-A common mistake when root pruning is just grabbing and pulling the roots.
+Pro Tip: A common mistake when root pruning is just grabbing and pulling the roots.
 Not only can this damage the roots, but this can also result in the roots matting up which can increase the chances for an infection.

 Instead, we’ll want to use a pair of pruning sheers that have been sanitized with either alcohol or hydrogen peroxide.
 For root pruning, I like to use needle nose sheers.
 Because mango soil from nurseries usually have a lot of sand (dulling the sheers), I make sure to periodically sharpen them with a blade sharpener.

 To root prune a mango tree, you just have to take the tree out of the pot and lightly clip any roots that have touched the container.
 When pruning, don’t be afraid to cut into bigger feeder roots.
-After root pruning, it’s perfectly natural for the tree to be slightly shocked; we can mitigate the shock by keeping the tree well-watered.

 If we end up cutting a lot of roots, then we’ll have to also prune the canopy back.
 That is because our tree now has a “smaller” root system that can no longer support the canopy’s original size.
 If we don’t cut the canopy back after root pruning, the tree can die.